Finishing a memoir is not easy.

 - Sometimes people aren’t finishing a memoir simply because they don’t put in enough work.
 They are, in other words, couch potatoes who would like their memoirs to finish themselves.
 As I have written many times, “No one ever said that writing a memoir was going to be easy!”
 This sort of person makes many excuses but produces little text.
 But, this may not be you…

 - There is another category of people to whom a lot of life has happened quickly.
 Finishing a memoir has had to take a back seat.
 Progress becomes impossible or at least improbable—given all else that has to be done.
-This can be due to many reasons: a new job with a steep learning curve, the birth of a child, the illness of a family member, a move from one apartment to another or house to another.
+This can be due to many reasons: a new job with a steep learning curve, the birth of a child, the illness of a family member, a move from one apartment or house to another.
 For these or other reasons unrelated to being a couch potato, these writers find themselves, a number of months later, not having written for a long time.
 The memoir is at a standstill.
 But, one wonders if there were not half hours here and there that might have added up after a while to a chunk of memoir writing.

 - Lastly, some writers don’t have their subject yet and have been writing about the wrong life experiences or writing them from the wrong point of view.
 These are sincere hard-working writers who are not making progress finishing a memoir.